Home Up Johnson Valiant Audio

 Some people claim the power supply is weak.
 Factually, the supply is pretty well engineered unless you plan on tearing the Valiant all up and making it into a totally different transmitter.

 AM is a little tricky to test, since there are both syllabic and tone variations.
 The supply has to be reasonably stable for slow dynamic variations and not have excessive ripple induced at audio frequencies by the peak load caused by peak modulator current.
-Let's look at just how bad a Valiant is.
+Let's look at just how good or bad a Valiant is.

 CW Test